Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 Generating autoload files
 ```

-We will describe in [Components Chapter] each of these pieces of software and how they fit into the overall architecture of Bacon.
+We will describe in the [Components Chapter](XXX: Missing Link, components Chapter) each of these pieces of software and how they fit into the overall architecture of Bacon.
 For now let's consider them as opaque building blocks.

 ## Configuration {#configuration}